SparkyVT/HPR-Rocket-Flight-Computer/README.txt

-*NOTE: If you are planning to use this code or board files, please send me a PM on Rocketry Forum to ensure I have posted the latest updates.  https://www.rocketryforum.com/members/sparkyvtflyer.810/
+*NOTE: If you are planning to use this code or board files, please send me a Private Message (PM) on Rocketry Forum to ensure I have posted the latest updates.  https://www.rocketryforum.com/members/sparkyvtflyer.810/

 HPR Rocket Flight Computer